skofic/environmental-services/notes/README.md

 This service will return the *unit geometry records* that intersect the provided coordinates.

 The service expects the latitude, `lat`, and the longitude, `lon`, to be provided as *path query parameters*.
-The service will return all records that intersect the point.
+The service will return all records that intersect the point, the result will include a property, `geometry_point`, containing the GeoJSON point geometry of the provided coordinates.

 #### Search unit geometry records